Arca Continental

-Arca Continental is a Mexican multinational company that produces, distributes and markets beverages under The Coca-Cola Company brand, as well as snacks under the Bokados brand in Mexico, Inalecsa in Ecuador and Wise and Deep River in the United States.
+Arca Continental is a Mexican multinational company that produces, distributes and markets beverages under the Coca-Cola Company brand, as well as snacks under the Bokados brand in Mexico, Inalecsa in Ecuador and Wise and Deep River in the United States.

 Arca Continental is the second-largest Coca-Cola bottler in Latin America.
-The company serves around 123 million people in the Northern and Western regions of Mexico as well as in Ecuador, Peru, in the Northern region of Argentina and in the Southwestern regions of United States.
+The company serves around 123 million people in the northern and western regions of Mexico as well as in Ecuador, Peru, the northern region of Argentina and the southwestern regions of United States.

+In 2012 Arca Continental acquired Wise Foods and Inalecsa.

 History

-Arca Continental
+Arca

-Arca Continental was created in 2001 as a merger of 3 old already-established bottlers in Mexico: Argos, Arma, and Procor, Controlled respectively by the Fernández family, Arizpe Narro family and Barragán family.
-This merger made what people know as the second-largest Coca-Cola bottler in Mexico.
-At that time, the company distributed its products only at Northern Mexico.
+Arca was created in 2001 as a merger of 3 established bottlers in Mexico: Argos, Arma, and Procor, controlled respectively by the Fernández family, Arizpe Narro family and Barragán family.
+This merger made the second-largest Coca-Cola bottler in Mexico.
+At that time, the company distributed its products only in northern Mexico.